-To that end, the problem of capturing voids in the droplet field is addressed here through the means of kernel regression.
-The motivation behind this choice is that, as a form of statistical learning, the averaged nature of such an approach enables it to effectively handle spatial locations at which only one data point makes a contribution.
+Within the context of accumulating the number density data obtained from the FLA, the problem of capturing clusters and voids in the droplet field at a competitive computational cost is addressed here through the means of kernel regression.
+The motivation behind this choice is that, as a form of statistical learning, the averaged nature of such an approach enables it to effectively handle spatial locations at which only a single data point makes a contribution.
 This is seen by considering the form of the Nadaraya-Watson estimator \cite{hastie2009elements}

-in which $n(\bm{x}_d^i,t)$ is the instantaneous number density along the trajectory $\bm{x}_d$ associated with droplet $i$ at time $t$ as obtained from the FLA, ${{n}}(\bm{x},t)$ is the Eulerian number density field, $N$ is the number of droplets, and $K_{\bm{H}}(\bm{x},\bm{x}_d^i)$ is the kernel, which can be selected from a range of choices including Gaussian, Epanechnikov, and tricube kernels.
-In the accumulation procedure, it is seen that the Lagrangian number density contributions $n(\bm{x}_d^i,t)$ are effectively weighted by weights $w^i$ defined by
+in which $n(\bm{x}_d^i,t)$ is the instantaneous number density along the trajectory $\bm{x}_d$ associated with droplet $i$ at time $t$ as obtained from the FLA, ${{n}}(\bm{x},t)$ is the Eulerian number density field, $K_{\bm{H}}(\bm{x},\bm{x}_d^i)$ is a kernel which provides a weighting for the contribution of the droplet $\bm{x}_d^i$ to the accumulation point $\bm{x}$, and $N$ is the number of droplets for which the range of support of the associated kernel includes the point $\bm{x}$.
+In Eq.~\eqref{eq:kernel-smoother}, the numerator provides the weighted sum of the Lagrangian number density contributions $n(\bm{x}_d^i,t)$ at $\bm{x}$, whilst the denominator is equal to the sum of the weighting factors given by the kernels that contribute at $\bm{x}$.
+Consequently, in the accumulation procedure for ${{n}}(\bm{x},t)$ it is seen that the contributions from $n(\bm{x}_d^i,t)$ are effectively weighted by weights $w^i$ defined by

-In this sense, the Nadaraya-Watson estimator \eqref{eq:kernel-smoother} can be considered as an expansion in renormalised radial basis functions $w^i$ \cite{hastie2009elements}, and it is the appearance of the denominator in Eq.~\eqref{eq:kernel-weights}, equalling the sum of all trajectory contributions at the point $\bm{x}$, which enables a representative value for ${{n}}(\bm{x},t)$ to be obtained even in the case when $N = 1$.
+In this sense, the Nadaraya-Watson estimator \eqref{eq:kernel-smoother} can be considered as an expansion in renormalised radial basis functions $w^i$ \cite{hastie2009elements}, and it is the appearance of the denominator in Eq.~\eqref{eq:kernel-weights} which enables a representative value for ${{n}}(\bm{x},t)$ to be obtained even in the case when $N = 1$.
 This circumvents the requirement for a specific number of droplets to be within the kernel in order to satisfy its normalisation condition, albeit at the introduction of a statistical error arising due to the low sample size.
 Nonetheless, for areas of extreme sparsity in inertial droplet fields, this provides an appropriate means by which to infer the behaviour of ${{n}}(\bm{x},t)$ without having to resort to using an exhaustive number of droplets in simulations.